cutiips/cutiips/README.md

-# Welcome to my personnal repository
+## 🎉 Welcome to my personnal repository

-## 🚀 Featured Projects
+Here you can find all my website projects.
+Enjoy! 🚀

 ### 🎓 EduGrades
 A Flutter application designed for efficient school management, centralizing student, teacher, assistant, and parent interactions.
 It provides real-time attendance tracking, class management, and seamless communication.